-The mission driven entrepreneur, working as a one-man or one-woman show, will not survive unless he or she learns to delegate.
+The mission driven entrepreneur, working as a one-man or one-woman show, will not survive unless he or she learns the golden rules of delegation.

 If you’re a fledgling entrepreneur, assigning tasks to other people is a critical part of growing your business.
 It’s a dream to believe that you can handle all aspects of your business yourself.
 You can’t work alone – you need other people.
 If you can’t trust anyone other than yourself to do the work, then you will be working endlessly on the hamster wheel for a very long time.